coverclock/com-diag-hayloft/README.md

 NOTA BENE

 2017-11-02: This code worked when I wrote it six years ago in 2011.
 Today it is broken and I am trying to figure out what's changed.
-While it builds against libs3-2.0, the same library and even version I used in 2011, and communicates with AWS S3, the unit test suite fails.
+While it builds against libs3-2.0, the same library and even version I used in 2011, and communicates with AWS S3, the unit test suite based on Google Test fails.
+But the example application - intended to be used as a "Hello, World!" kind of coding sample for users of Hayloft - works just fine.
+The difference between the example and the unit tests should be my clue, but so far it eludes me.

 LICENSE